Skip to content

 Whether your books are listed on Amazon or elsewhere, the site’s visitor search engines will look at those optimized elements to provide an accurate answer to a visitor’s query.

 SIDE NOTE: Most of the self-publishing companies offer packages.
-It could be illustrations, editing, providing the keywords and description, and so on.
-It will be an additional fee though.
-And, keep in mind, most are not interested in you selling your books – most of them make their money directly from you.
+It could include illustrations, editing, keywords, a description, and so on.
+It will be an additional fee, though.
+And keep in mind most are not interested in you selling your books – most of them make their money directly from you.

-So again, take the time and research how to choose the categories and create your own optimized keywords, and so on.
+So again, take the time to research how to choose the categories, create your own optimized keywords, and so on.
 Give your book every opportunity to be discoverable.

-At this point you might be wondering what this all means.
+At this point, you may be wondering what this all means.
 Well, let me give you an example.

 How Amazon’s search works – Basically

-Pete wants to buy a book for his middle-grade son who loves fantasy adventure stories.
-So, Pete inputs MIDDLE GRADE, FANTASY, ADVENTURE, BOOK in Amazon’s search box.
+Pete wants to buy a book for his middle-grade son, who loves fantasy adventure stories.
+So, Pete inputs Middle Grade, Fantasy, Adventure, and Book in Amazon’s search box.

-My small traditional publisher knows a bit about online marketing, so created relevant keywords and a description for my middle-grade book, “Walking Through Walls.”
+My small traditional publisher created relevant keywords and a description for my chapter book, “Walking Through Walls.”

 My book’s keywords and description include the keywords Pete used in his query.